 - All your shopping cart items/history will be removed.

 - New cookies will be saved in your browser when you log in to a website again.

 Not all cookies are bad or malicious; in fact, cookie technology is very important.
-It helps the website to remember your login credentials, reduces page load time, and offer personalized content exactly according to your needs.
+It helps the website to remember your login credentials, reduces page load time, and offer personalized content.

 However, some internet cookies are malicious and compromise your data security.
 You can use a VPN while choosing the most secure browser to stay safe online.
 This is how you can keep your data safe from malicious cookies.

 Internet cookies are a good way to improve a user’s online experience on a website.
 Most of the computer cookies are safe since they cannot be modified or altered in any way.
 But, some malicious cookies can disrupt your data privacy.

 To keep your online privacy on top, you can use a VPN, install a secure browser along with anti-tracking software.
 All these security measures will get you a flawless and secure browsing experience.